SCHOLARSHIPS & BURSARIES

-Scholarships are awarded at all entry levels in Academic learning, Art, Sport, Music and Drama and girls applying for a scholarship sit an examination.
+Scholarships are awarded at all entry levels in Academic ability, Art, Sport, Music and Drama and girls applying for a Scholarship sit an examination.
 No special preparation is required for this but girls must be registered before sitting for an Award.

 Age of entry will normally be in line with general entry ie 11+, 12+, 13+ and 16+.
 Candidates must be under 12, under 13 or under 14 on 1 September following the examination.
 Girls sitting for entry to the Sixth Form must be in the final year of their GSCE studies or equivalent.

 For more information about Scholarships and Awards, please click here.

 Downe House is highly committed to opening its access to the education it offers to those girls who would otherwise be denied the opportunity of a boarding experience of the highest calibre and quality.
 In particular we want to increase our bursary provision so that the girls can benefit from the academic, cultural, sporting and social experiences that Downe House provides.